SirJamesClarkMaxwell/MVVM/README.md

 1. Create a data model in `data/`
 2. Implement business logic in `models/`
-3. Write a ViewModel in `viewmodels/`
+3. Write a Presenter in `presenters/`
 4. Create a Panel view in `views/`
 5. Register it inside `App.setup_panels()`